 The largest issue with the previous website was the usability.
-The layout was reminiscent of early Web 1.0 days with an aside bar, left navigation, short pages and triple stacked header navigation.
-This poor UX combined with too much unconvincing copy and a dated color scheme is what led the client to our agency.
+The layout was reminiscent of early Web 1.0 days with an aside bar on the right, duplicate left navigation, short pages and triple stacked header navigation.
+This poor user experience combined with flat copy, "stock-y" photos and dated web practices led to a lack of user trust and decreasing conversions.

 The client had six specific personas in mind but they were really only speaking to two – leadership and sales professionals.
 I proposed we directly address the larger group directly by creating new content and pages with related content tailored specifically to them.
 The site was huge so we had a lot of resources, case studies and events to help the user on their journey.

 my role on the team

 Our team consisted of a project manager, our earned media specialist, two developers, a copywriter, an intern and myself.
 We coordinated our efforts using various tools such as basecamp and had bi-weekly meeting with the client which I often led during the design phase.
 I was responsible for the discovery, site architecture, wireframes, mockups, prototypes, animations and lead role during quality assurance.

 I began the process with research to better understand their services and see how they measured up to competitors in their market.
 To ensure I was delivering on the client's goals I requested they complete a questionnaire which sought to get explicit feedback on their specific hopes and goals for the new site.